 - Are additional people needed?
 Who can help?

 - Use the web editors forum for to answer questions about layout, migration, building sections, etc.

 - Confirm that DHTS hosts your current site and controls your URL

 The information on this page is meant to offer a broad outline of the necessary steps required to prepare for migration to a Drupal site on the School of Medicine Federation.
-Resources are supplemented by training classes, videos, MS Teams user group, and a documentation website (must be on VPN or Duke server) are available to assist users building their site.
+Resources are supplemented by training classes, videos, MS Teams user group, and a documentation website are available to assist users building their site.

 - Sitemap Examples - examples of how to create a basic layout of a new site and determine which content types go where.

 - Drupal Style Set-up Options - branding decisions that will need to be made at the development level before the staging area can be established

 - Receive the staging site from OIT-DWS/DHTS

 - Layout top level menu/navigation (blank pages) See Building the Site